 The reason why is I know Jimmy.
-Jimmy stayed at our house for two weeks, so he went from being a formerly sponsored child, an African, and someone with a different culture and accent, to being a friend.
+Jimmy stayed at our house for two weeks, so he went from being a former participant in Compassion’s sponsorship program, an African, and someone with a different culture and accent, to being a friend.
 To a human.

 As much as we don’t want them to, our differences — culturally, geographically, economically — can separate us.
 “Others” can seem so very other.
 So unlike us.
 So “unrelatable.”